 Another self-report questionnaire that can be given in session to determine what you are struggling with is the Young Schema Questionnaire, but this is likely to be only used if you are undergoing Schema Therapy.
 This is a longer-term type of therapy recommended for clients who haven’t benefited as much as they would like from traditional Cognitive Behavioural Therapy (CBT).

 There are also free personality assessments that anyone can access on the Internet.
-My personal favourite, and one that I like to recommend as a homework task for clients who want to find out more about themselves is the IPIP-NEO, based on the five-factor (Extraversion, Agreeableness, Conscientiousness, Neuroticism & Openness to Experience) personality model.
+My personal favourite and one that I like to recommend as a homework task for clients who want to find out more about themselves is the IPIP-NEO, based on the five-factor (Extraversion, Agreeableness, Conscientiousness, Neuroticism & Openness to Experience) personality model.
 There is a short-form (120-item) and a long-form (300-item) version, but I usually recommend the short-form, as it produces similar findings.
 I like the IPIP-NEO the most because it gives you a percentile score on 30 different facets of personality and compares how you see yourself to how other people of the same age from the same country and of the same gender see themselves.
-I then typically get clients to bring and share their responses if they would like to, which then provides me with a much greater understanding of who they are, how they see themselves, and why they may struggle with the things that they do.
-I believe that it is much better and easier to accept the client for who they are and help bring out the best in them through treatment rather than force them to change into something that maybe doesn’t suit their natural temperament or personality style.
-It also helps me to overcome any cognitive biases that I have so that I can better empathize and accurately resonate with the clients that I see.
+I then typically get clients to bring and share their responses if they would like to, which then provides me with a much higher understanding of who they are, how they see themselves, and why they may struggle with the things that they do.
+I believe that it is much better and more comfortable to accept the client for who they are and help bring out the best in them through treatment rather than force them to change into something that maybe doesn’t suit their natural temperament or personality style.
+It also helps me to overcome any cognitive biases that I have so that I can better empathise and accurately resonate with the clients that I see.